jepusto/clubSandwich/cran-comments.md

 ## Resubmission

+This release adds support for two more classes of model objects, including iv_robust() models from the estimatr package and mmrm() models from the mmrm package.
-This is a maintenance release, which corrects a bug in an internal function introduced by changes to error message structure in R-devel.
-This fixes all CRAN checks that are currently failing.
+It also fixes a bug in an internal function introduced by changes to error message structure in R-devel, which corrects all CRAN checks that are currently failing.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.